 The lab simulates the activity of a victim user.
 Every few POST requests that you make to the lab, the victim user will make their own request.
 You might need to repeat your attack a few times to ensure that the victim user's request occurs as required.

 Manually fixing the length fields in request smuggling attacks can be tricky.
 Our HTTP Request Smuggler Burp extension was designed to help.
 You can install it via the BApp Store.

 Log in to your account.

-Click "API Key" on the top right, and observe that the response doesn't have any anti-caching headers.
+Click "Account Details" on the top right, and observe that the response doesn't have any anti-caching headers.

 Smuggle a request to fetch the API key: